-Despite the challenges of COVID-19, the school year is off to a great start!
-I could not be more grateful to our staff, students and families for doing all they can to ensure we stay safe and open.
+Despite the challenges of COVID-19, the school year is coming to a close!
+I could not be more grateful to our staff, students and families for doing all they can to ensure we have stayed safe and open.
 Remember to wear your masks, maintain distance from others, and wash your hands often.
 If students are feeling sick, they should stay home.

-If you have questions or concerns, you can reach me anytime via email, phone, or follow me on Twitter @DrJoeClark.
+If you have questions or concerns, you can reach me anytime via email, phone, or follow me on Twitter @JoeSuperintend1

 Dr. Joe Clark